charif-h/Musicana/readme.md

 # Musicana project
-A radio-like audio player that jumps between the tracks in a semi-random way.
+A radio-like audio player that jumps between tracks in a semi-random way.

 # TODO
 - Link time slider to the interface